Catherine McKinnell: Parliamentary career

 At the 2015 general election, McKinnell was re-elected as MP for Newcastle upon Tyne North with an increased vote share of 46.1% and an increased majority of 10,153.

 McKinnell was made Shadow Attorney General in September 2015 by Labour leader Jeremy Corbyn, but resigned in January 2016, citing party infighting, family reasons and the ability to speak in parliament beyond her legal portfolio.
-She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour Party (UK) leadership election.
+She supported Owen Smith in the failed attempt to replace Jeremy Corbyn in the 2016 Labour leadership election.

 McKinnell has been a prominent campaigner for the Women Against State Pension Inequality campaign.
 In December 2015, following the acceleration of the equalisation of the State Pension Age, she argued that the acceleration has happened too quickly and left female pensioners uncertain.
 McKinnell was also made Vice Chair of the recently established All-Party Parliamentary Group on the WASPI campaign.

 At the snap 2017 general election, McKinnell was again re-elected with an increased vote share of 55.4% and an increased majority of 10,349.
 She was again re-elected at the 2019 general election, with a decreased vote share of 45.4% and a decreased majority of 5,765.

 In September 2020, McKinnell was appointed a vice-chair of Labour Friends of Israel.

 In the 2023 British shadow cabinet reshuffle she returned to the frontbench as Shadow Schools Minister, replacing Stephen Morgan.

 At the 2024 general election, McKinnell was again re-elected, with an increased vote share of 50.3% and an increased majority of 17,762.
 She served as Minister of State for School Standards from 2024 to 2025.
-She left the government in the 2025 British cabinet reshuffle.
+She left the Starmer government in the 2025 British cabinet reshuffle.

+In July 2026, she was appointed to the new government as Minister of State at the Ministry of Justice by Andy Burnham.